Basters

-The Basters (also known as Baasters, Rehobothers or Rehoboth Basters) are a Southern African ethnic group descended from Cape Coloureds and Nama of Khoisan origin.
+The Basters (also known as Baasters, Rehobothers, or Rehoboth Basters) are a Southern African ethnic group descended from Cape Coloureds and Nama of Khoisan origin.
 Since the second half of the 19th century, the Rehoboth Baster community has been concentrated in central Namibia, in and around the town of Rehoboth.
-Basters are closely related to Afrikaners, Cape Coloured and Griqua peoples of South Africa and Namibia, with whom they share a language and culture.
-They’re also related to the local Nama people, with the Rehoboth Basters being considered a Nama clan by many, having a “Kaptein” (meaning clan chief) just like many Nama settlements in Southern Namibia.

-Other people of similar ethnic origin, living chiefly in the Northern Cape, also call themselves Basters.
+Basters are closely related to Afrikaners, Cape Coloureds, and Griquas of South Africa and Namibia, with whom they share a largely Afrikaner-influenced culture and Afrikaans language.
+Other groups of similar mixed ethnic origin, living chiefly in the Northern Cape, also refer to themselves as Basters.

-The name Baster is derived from "bastaard", the Dutch word for bastard (or "crossbreed").
-While some people consider this term demeaning, the Basters reappropriated it as a "proud name", claiming their ancestry and history, treating it as a cultural category in spite of the negative connotation.
+The name Baster is derived from "bastaard", the Dutch word for "bastard" or "mongrel".
+While some people consider this term demeaning, the Basters reappropriated it as an ethnonym, in spite of the negative connotation.
 Their 7th Kaptein is Jacky Britz, elected in 2021; he has no official status under the Namibian constitution.
 The Chief's Council of Rehoboth was replaced with a local town council under the new government.

-The current numbers of Basters remain unclear; figures between 35,000 and 40,000 are estimated.
+45,629 Namibians identified as Basters in the 2023 Census.
 Survival of the Baster culture and identity have been called into question in modern Namibia.
-Modern Namibia's politics and public life are largely dominated by the ethnic Owambo people- who constitute nearly half of the population- and their culture.
-Baster politicians and activists have called Owambo policies oppressive towards their community.
+Modern Namibia's politics and public life are largely dominated by the ethnic Ovambo and their culture.
+Baster politicians and activists have called Ovambo policies oppressive towards their community.